ManishRShetty/ML/Copy_of_ML_Explained.md

 ### Code Explanation:
-This code performs the following operations:

-(Add detailed explanation here if available in the markdown cells above or below)
+This code downloads the 'Horses or Humans' dataset from KaggleHub, which contains images of horses and humans used for classification tasks.

 ```python
 import kagglehub